Dr Andy Flack

 Research interests

-I am an animal and environmental historian, working primarily on human engagements with the non-human animal world across the nineteenth and twientieth centuries.
-Currently engaged in studies of nocturnal natures.
+I am environmental historian working primarily on human engagements with the non-human animal world across the nineteenth and twientieth centuries.
+I'm especially interested in the sensory dimensions of those relationships and am currently working on dark environments, where naturalists yused their bodies and various technologies to access and understand the world around them.

 Present research interests:

-A sight-impaired historian, I also have an activist and intellectual interest in disability studies.
-My work on dark environments is also, in some ways, about what it means for vision to be obscured and the adapatations - of humans and animals - that allow them to survive and thrive in those conditions.
+As a sight-impaired historian, I also have an activist and intellectual interest in the senses.
+My work on dark environments is in some ways about what it means to 'see' and to 'know' the world of which we are a part.

 Previous research